How to make turmeric paste to stir in your Golden Milk.

 Pour the water into a small pan and bring to a boil, preferably use a non-stick pan.

 Finely grate the ginger and add it to the pan together with the turmeric powder, cinnamon, black pepper, nutmeg and coconut oil.

-Stir continuously on a medium-low heat for about 3-4 minutes.
+Give the dry ingredients to the water.
+Whisk well for about half a minute until it becomes difficult to whisk.
+Continue stirring continuously, using a wooden spoon, on a medium-low heat for about 3-4 minutes.
 If the paste is too thick, add a small splash of water and continue stirring.

 Give the paste to the clean jars, seal and let cool.
 It will keep in the fridge for a couple of weeks.

 To make the golden milk, gently heat one cup of milk of your choice.
 The milk should be lukewarm and not hot.
 Whisk in 1 teaspoon of the turmeric paste and the honey or another sweetener of your choice.
 Serve immediately.

 Stir 1 teaspoon turmeric paste into a cup of hot water.
 Add honey and freshly squeezed lemon juice to taste, it should have a strong sweet-lemony flavor.

 Use a small non-stick saucepan, the risk of the paste catching to the bottom of the pan dissapears and the pan is very easy to clean.